IPVP-MC/canvas/README.md

 #### Pagination
 Creating connected pages of Menus to display a catalog of items is made easy with the [PaginatedMenuBuilder](src/main/java/org/ipvp/canvas/paginate/PaginatedMenuBuilder.java) class.
-The utility is able to be configured to set the proper previous page, next page, and any necessary functions for items that are added.
+The utility is able to be configured to set the proper previous and next page icons, and any necessary functions for items that are added.

 In the basic example below, we create a simple menu displaying various static items.
 ```java